kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 share, and by using `Prio3Histogram` VDAF for aggregation and robustness considerations.

-#### Discrete Gaussian Mechanism for Aggregator-DP
+#### Discrete Gaussian Mechanism for Aggregator randomization

-The Aggregator-DP we will use here is the discrete Gaussian mechanism described in {{discrete-gaussian}}, which has mean of 0, and is initialized with a `SIGMA` parameter that stands for the standard deviation of the Gaussian distribution.
+The Aggregator randomizer we will use here is the discrete Gaussian mechanism described in {{discrete-gaussian}}, which has mean of 0, and is initialized with a `SIGMA` parameter that stands for the standard deviation of the Gaussian distribution.
 In order to achieve `(EPSILON, DELTA)`-DP under OAOC trust model, all